w3c-ccg/did-key-test-suite/README.md

 }
 ```

-You will also need to whitelist the implementation in `tests/01-interop.js`.
+You will also need to enable the implementation in `tests/01-interop.js`.

 ```js
 // test these implementations' issuers or verifiers